BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 _If you are curious about all the settings that you can manually configure, you can refer to each comments in the `Settings.ini` file for deeper documentation on each setting._

-### Resolving countrys
+### Resolving countrys, citys and asn fields.

+The script relies on MaxMind's GeoLite2 databases to resolve player information.<br />
+Upon startup, it automatically attempts to check for updates and downloads the latest version from the [PrxyHunter/GeoLite2](https://github.com/PrxyHunter/GeoLite2) repository.

-In order to resolve country information from players within the script, you need to download the MaxMind Database `GeoLite2-Country.mmdb`.<br />
+In the event that this repository is deleted, you will need to manually download the following MaxMind GeoLite2 databases: `GeoLite2-ASN.mmdb`, `GeoLite2-City.mmdb` and `GeoLite2-Country.mmdb`.<br />
-Obtain a copy of this database by signing up for GeoLite2 on their website and downloading it from there.
+You can obtain copies of these databases by signing up for GeoLite2 on the [MaxMind](https://www.maxmind.com/) official website and downloading them from there.<br />
+Then you will need to creates a new folder named "GeoLite2 Databases" within the script's dir, and place the database files there.

 Please note that I am not allowed to publicly distribute their database in my project due to their strict [license](https://www.maxmind.com/en/site-license-overview).<br />
-You must obtain it directly from [MaxMind](https://www.maxmind.com/).
+You must obtain it directly from [MaxMind](https://www.maxmind.com/) website.

 ## Troubleshooting